 When you’re the client, this is the fun bit of marketing.
 You feel important and get to make decisions.
 People ask your opinion.
-You feel like you’re some behind the scenes Hollywood film producer, bringing your creative ‘baby’ to life. (you’re not by the way, it just feels like it though).
+You feel like a Hollywood film producer, bringing your creative ‘baby’ to life. (you’re not by the way, but it just feels like it).

 Brilliant.
 Tiring.
 But, brilliant.

 Look at that first step again.
 Define the business objectives and budget.

 Look at the whole process again.
 See that little box that connects “go live” back to the start?
 It says review performance.

 Oh yeah, that.